-These four men were fervent Catholic Christians and prolific writers.
-If they’d known some genuine facts about a Roman Pope Peter, they would surely have written more.
-They may not have even written what is claimed, because gross interpolations from men of the church were extremely common in the second, third, and fourth centuries.
-Eusebius is notorious for having been a dishonest historian.
-This means later claims of Peter’s sojourn in Rome are also almost worthless.
+These four authors were fervent Catholic Christians and prolific writers.
+If they had known some genuine facts about a Roman Pope Peter, they would surely have documented them.
+Interestingly, these men may not have even written what is claimed, because gross interpolations and complete fabrications in the earliest writings of the Church Fathers commonly occurred in the second, third, and fourth centuries.
+Eusebius has been frequently discredited as a reliable recorder of other’s writings and of events (discussed in chapter 10 of the book.)

-By the second half of the second century, Christianity, in various forms, was a small but empire-wide movement.
-The Roman Catholic Church felt threatened by the competition, particularly Gnosticism and Marcionism, none of whose adherents claimed there was a bishop Peter.
-Other large cities in the empire with their own hierarchies and growing Christian populations also posed a threat to its authority, so Rome copied what most Christian communities in large cities did – contrived a list of bishops in an unbroken chain back to an apostle – in their case Peter.
+The evidence presented, questioning the authenticity of a leader Peter in Rome, leads one to question why such a fabrication may have occurred.
+By the second half of the second century, Christianity, in various forms, was a small, fragile, but empire-wide movement.
+Its organizational framework, and its central location, were not yet defined.
+The Roman Catholic Church felt threatened by prominent competition, particularly from Gnostics and Marcionites (neither group claimed there was a bishop Peter in Rome.)
+Other large cities in the empire with their own hierarchies and growing Christian populations were also a threat to Rome’s authority, so the Roman Church copied what most Christian communities in large cities did – contrived a list of bishops in an unbroken chain back to an apostle – in their case Peter.

-How long did Bishop Peter rule from Rome?
+How long did “Bishop Peter” allegedly rule from Rome?
 We must move three hundred years forward to find out.
 St. Jerome (342–420 CE) wrote, without citing any evidence, that Peter ruled in Rome for twenty-five years.
-The Catholic Encyclopedia doesn’t advertise that Jerome wrote this in their carefully worded discussion about Pope Peter, presumably because it’s such a difficult claim to defend.
-It’s much easier to call Peter’s Roman sojourn “a long period.”
-The encyclopedia doesn’t give a start date or say for how long it lasted.
+The Catholic encyclopedia does not advertise that Jerome wrote this in their carefully worded discussion about Pope Peter, presumably because it is such a difficult claim to defend, yet admit it elsewhere.
+It is much easier for the Catholic encyclopedia to call Peter’s Roman sojourn “a long period.”
+The encyclopedia does not give a start date or say for how long Peter’s bishopric lasted.

 The early Catholics tried to further elevate Prince Peter’s status.
-Versions of Mark’s gospel were in wide circulation and no one knew, or admitted they knew, who Mark was.
+Versions of Mark’s Gospel were in wide circulation and no one knew, or admitted they knew, who Mark was.
 This opened the door for the creation of another “tradition;” that Mark was the “companion of Peter.”
-Mark’s gospel became, effectively, “the gospel that Peter would have written.”
+Mark’s Gospel became, effectively, “the gospel that Peter would have written.”

 This guy is a fraud!